Infant Toddler Gateways

 First Semester Details

 An introduction to early childhood education philosophies and methods.
 Students are introduced to the fundamentals of planning developmentally appropriate interactions and techniques.
-Topics of study include age appropriate methodology, guiding child behavior, internal and external environments, and regulations affecting child care in today's changing world.
+Topics of study include age-appropriate methodology, guiding in today’s changing world.

 Prerequisites: (none)